Cans sold in

 the first hour

 When it comes to covering a new beverage, most media subscribe to the “try it before you buy it” philosophy.
 Not so easy with a couple dozen sample cans and a tight time frame.
 We moved quickly, developing an extremely targeted and multi-phased media relations plan executed in the weeks leading up to the release, and on the official launch day.

-Philadelphia’s 6ABC News and Fox Good Day also stopped in to the La Colombe café in Fishtown to report on the action and chat with CEO and Co-Founder, Todd Carmichael.
-In the end, La Colombe sold over 10,000 cans of Draft Latte within the first hour after it became available online.
+Philadelphia’s 6ABC News and Fox Good Day also stopped into the La Colombe café in Fishtown to report on the action and chat with Todd.
+In the end, La Colombe sold more than 10,000 cans of Draft Latte within the first hour it became available online.